aerogear/datasync-voyager/README.md

 ## Examples

-The [Examples Guide](./doc/guides/examples.md) walks through some example applications which highlight some of Apollo Voyager Server's features.
+The [Examples Guide](./examples/README.md) walks through some example applications which highlight some of Apollo Voyager Server's features.

-* [Basic Example Application](./doc/guides/examples.md#basic-example) - This typical hello world example shows how to set up Apollo Voyager Server.
-* [Application with Authentication and RBAC](./doc/guides/examples.md#keycloak-example) - This example shows how to add authentication and and role based access control to your application using [Keycloak](https://www.keycloak.org/)
-* [External REST API integration example](./doc/guides/examples.md#External-REST-API-integration-example) - This example shows GraphQL integration with another API

 ## API Docs